SDRausty/au/index.md

 If you find your system unstable, you can use `dpkg --purge pkg_name` and then `dpkg --install pkg_name` from `/sdcard/debs` to downgrade packages to a previous version of a package in the hope of regaining package stability.

-Enjoy utilizing Termux 💪🙂 It's amazing on device.
+Enjoy utilizing Termux 💪🙂 on device!
+It's amazing on a smartphone!